 Stock price: $14,995 (2015)

 In 2014 BMW came up with an answer to the modern cafe racer: the awesome BMW R nineT.
-The price of almost 15k is high, but you get a lot for that: adjustable USD fork & rear shock, Brembo brakes (with ABS), single seat and and cafe racer rear, beautiful wired wheels and a powerful BMW boxer engine which transfers al the power to the rear wheel with a shaft drive.
+The price of almost 15k is high, but you get a lot for that: adjustable USD fork & rear shock, Brembo brakes (with ABS), single seat and classic cafe racer rear end, beautiful wired wheels and a powerful BMW boxer engine which transfers al the power to the rear wheel with a shaft drive.

 Stock price: $20,300 (2013)

-The number 6 on this list is a bonus, merely because of it’s exclusivity and price.
+The number 7 on this list is a bonus, merely because of its exclusivity and price.
 The Norton Commando 961 is a cafe racer with pure cafe racer blood, taking you back to the original Commandos.
-It’s air cooled 961cc 2 cylinder engine has 80hp and 90Nm to move 202kg of dry weight.
+It’s air-cooled 961cc 2 cylinder engine has 80hp and 90Nm to move 202kg of dry weight.
 The bike comes with state of the art parts like Brembo brakes and Öhlins suspension.

 We think that the price of over 20k is a bit high.
 But it’s a desirable bike, in fact: it’s hard to find a used on under the stock price…